RoadBytes/middleman/source/personal/2017-12-03-advent-of-code-day-2.html.markdown

 ### Are there cheaters?

 I looked into Reddit, and found that Advent participants go all in and skip to the story to make it on the leader board.
-They bank of their experience from previous challenges to get an idea of what they have to do and just pump out the answer and cross their fingers they did it correctly.
+They bank off of their experience from previous challenges to get an idea of what they have to do and just pump out the answer and cross their fingers they did it correctly.
 I'm sure there are a ton of other ways to cheat as well.

 #### A possible hack